 Step 2: Find Relevant Affiliate Programs

-You may even find that many of your favorite brands have affiliate programs – such as the one we offer here at MemberPress.
-Joining can take just a few minutes, and we offer 25% recurring commissions on your directly-referred sales:
+You may even find that many of your favorite brands have affiliate programs – such as the MemberPress affiliate program.
+Joining can take just a few minutes, and we offer 25% recurring commissions on your direct-referred sales:

 Step 3: Integrate Affiliate Links Appropriately